mayssam7373/mcp-web-scraping-poc/documentation.md

 - Remind Claude of its new abilities.
 - Ask for browser agent or deep research tool usage.
 - Provide form URLs or research topics.
-    - note for deep research: you can request multiple sub-agents to work on seperate tasks!
+    - Note for deep research: you can request multiple sub-agents to work on seperate tasks!

 ## Example Form Filling Site